itzg/docker-minecraft-server/README.md

 This is more complicated because you will be pulling/using the latest mod for the release of your game.
 To get started make sure you have a [CursedForge API Key](https://docs.curseforge.com/#getting-started).
 Then use the environmental parameters in your docker build.

+Please be aware of the following when using these options for your mods:
+* Mod Release types: Release, Beta, and Alpha.
+* Mod dependencies: Required and Optional
+* Mod family: Fabric, Forge, and Bukkit.

 Parameters to use the ForgeAPI:

 * `MODS_FORGEAPI_KEY` - Required